ugurkankya/example_tasks_php/readme.md

-    superglobals are only used in bootstrap (index.php) configuration parameters are stored in a single php class per environment using properties late initialization of objects using a static DI container (e.g. reduce duration of database connections) use minimized alpine containers whenever possible
+    superglobals are only used in bootstrap (index.php) configuration parameters are stored in a single php class per environment using properties late initialization of objects using a static DI container (e.g. reduce duration of database connections) repositories use SQL directly with PDO for getting all SQL features and best performance use minimized alpine containers whenever possible
     test code coverage >99%
     SOLID, DRY, KISS, you build it you own it